Beautiful Puglia – A Road Trip Itinerary

 Driving in Puglia

-Driving in Italy for the first time can be daunting, and different from driving back home.
-Follow our driving tips to stay safe on the road, and have the best road trip in Puglia!
+Driving in any foreign country for the first time can be daunting, and different from driving back home, and Italy is no exception.
+Follow our driving tips to stay safe on the road when traveling Italy by car, and check out our complete guide to driving in Italy to have you stay safe on the road.

 • Stick to the speed limits in Italy, which are strictly enforced.
 Unless you see a sign indicating otherwise, the speed limits in Italy are 130km/h on highways like the autostrada (motorway) and range from 50km/h to 110km/h on other roads.